github/docs/content/osmand/map/online-raster-maps.md

 B. {% data variables.ios-values.menu %} → {% data variables.ios-values.map_settings_map %} → {% data variables.ios-values.map_settings_overunder %} → {% data variables.ios-values.import_from_docs %}

-C. You can click the SQLiteDb-file on your email, cloud or messenger, download it and choose OsmAnd app to open.
+C. You can click the SQLiteDb-file on your email, cloud, or messenger, download it and choose OsmAnd app to open.
 Map package is added automatically to your online maps list in OsmAnd.

 <img src="/assets/images/plugins/online-maps/om-5.png" />